STAT540-UBC/team_treed_rats-DNA-methylation/README.md

 **Abstract**
 --------------
+Genetic sex (XX vs. XY) has been held as the dominant sexual differentiation model, causing differentiation of the gonads, which secrete sex hormones, such as estradiol, to masculinize the brain.
+However, recent evidence suggests that environmental and epigenetic influences also contribute to sex differences.
+Enzymes such as methyltransferases influence the epigenome via the methylation of the genetic code.
 Male rats have lower DNA (cytosine-5)-methyltransferase 3A (DNMT3a) activity and DNA methylation than females.
 Nugent et al demonstrated using DNMT inhibitors or conditional knockouts that female rats display masculinized behavior.
-We will analyze their RNA-seq data from male and female rats with and without DNMT inhibitor treatment to relate the involvement of gene expression to differentially methylated regions found in females with and without estradiol therapy and male rats using their Whole Genome Bisulfite Sequencing (WGBS) data.
+We will analyze their RNASeq data from male and female rats with and without DNMT inhibitor treatment to relate the involvement of gene expression to differentially methylated regions found in females with and without estradiol therapy and male rats using their Whole Genome Bisulfite Sequencing (WGBS) data.
 We will conduct some exploratory analysis on both data through appropriate graphical visualization.
 After that to compare the different gene expressions and epigenetic characteristics we will use t-tests for two-groups (explicitly male and female) and ANOVA or analysis of variance (for more than two groups).
 Also if data permits some linear models will be checked for fitting to express the relationship in a formal way.

 **Motivation**
 ---------------